 - Physicians, hospitals, or clinics

-If you take pharmaceutical drugs or use a medical device, it may be wise to stay up-to-date on recalls and safety alerts for those products (U.S. Consumer Product Safety Commission (CPSC) database of recalled products).
-See Your Right to Recall Remedies and Medical Product and Device Defects to learn more about the process and your rights.
+If you take pharmaceutical drugs or use a medical device, stay up-to-date on recalls and safety alerts.
+One place you can find this information is the U.S. Consumer Product Safety Commission (CPSC) database of recalled products.
+You can also learn more at Findlaw.com's Your Right to Recall Remedies and Medical Product and Device Defects pages.

 See FindLaw's Dangerous Drugs and Defective Medical Devices sections for information about specific products.

-It can be intimidating to try and take on the pharmaceutical industry or medical device makers.
-An experienced drug defect or medical device product liability attorney understands what is at stake and how to maximize your compensation.
-Check FindLaw's directory of drug and medical device lawyers to find a qualified attorney near you.
+It can be intimidating to sue a drug or medical device manufacturer.
+They are large companies with teams of lawyers at their beck and call.
+An experienced drug defect or medical device product liability attorney understands what is at stake.
+They also know how to maximize your compensation.